Yongyao/polarci/README.md

 # polarci

 The Polar CI Portal is a one stop portal that makes it easy for users to discover and access polar-related geospatial resources available across different online environments.
-Specifically, it includes several features:
+Specifically, it includes a few key features:
 * A lightweight web engine framework is developed to search geospatial resources;
 * A data warehouse is built to harvest, store, search, and distribute geospatial information;
 * A harvesting middleware is established to harvest data from different online environments and convert them into formats that data warehouse supports;